MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/rest/authentication.md

       To learn about the different roles and how to assign them, see [security roles management](../../management/security-roles.md).

 1. Send an HTTP request to request an access token.
 Replace `<tenantId>`, `<appId>`, and `<password>` with the values obtained from the previous command.
-This request returns a JSON object containing the access token, which you can use as the value for the `Authorization` header in your requests to Azure Data Explorer.
+This request returns a JSON object containing the access token, which you can use as the value for the `Authorization` header in your requests.

       ```azurecli
       curl -X POST https://login.microsoftonline.com/<tenantId>/oauth2/token \